Survey Data Integration for Distribution Function Estimation: Real Data Example

+along with bootstrap estimates of their sampling variance.
+The use of the asymptotic variance estimator in Theorem \ref{theorem_4} was not considered here since the second-order inclusion probabilities were unavailable.

+The results are presented in Tables~\ref{realdat}--\ref{boot_T}.
+To address uncertainty regarding the true regression function and the selection mechanism of sample $\mathcal{B}$, we also report regression coefficients (Table~\ref{tab:coeff}) and diagnostic plots (Figure~\ref{fig:diagn}).

-Before we address the relative biases and bootstrap variances, let us briefly discuss various characteristics associated with the regression model.
-Starting with Table \ref{tab:coeff}, we note that six out of eight (75\%) of the survey-weighted coefficients from $\boldsymbol{A}$ were captured in their respective 90\% confidence intervals (which were constructed from a regression model fit on $\boldsymbol{B}$.\footnote{Survey-weighted linear regression was ran using \textcite{thomlum}'s \textit{svyglm} function in \textit{R}.}) Interestingly, the coefficient associated with pulse ($\hat{\beta}_{7}$) had a very high $p$-value of .67, which may suggest that one's pulse, after controlling for the remaining six covariates, is not a significant predictor of TCHL.
-A similar argument can be extended to biological sex, given that biological males in sample $\boldsymbol{B}$ had an average increase of 0.44 in TCHL compared to biological females, which is practically insignificant.
-Of course, these interpretations are likely challenged by severe model misspecification, given the small $R^2_{A}$ in Table \ref{tab:modfit} and the extreme nonlinearity, heteroscedasticity, and outliers in Figure \ref{fig:diagn}.
+We begin by discussing some characteristics of the regression model fitted on $\mathcal{B}$.
+From Table~\ref{tab:coeff}, six out of eight (75\%) of the survey-weighted coefficients calculated from sample $\mathcal{A}$ using \textcite{thomlum}'s \texttt{svyglm()} function in \texttt{R} were captured within their respective 90\% confidence intervals constructed from the regression model fitted on the nonprobability sample $\mathcal{B}$.
+The coefficient for pulse ($\hat{\beta}_{7}$) had a large $p$-value ($0.67$), suggesting that, conditional on the remaining covariates, pulse was not a significant predictor of TCHL.
+Similarly, the coefficient for biological sex indicated only a small mean difference in TCHL between females and males.
+However, these interpretations should be treated cautiously given the likely model misspecification, as suggested by the small $R^2=0.26$ and the strong nonlinearity, heteroscedasticity, and outliers visible in Figure~\ref{fig:diagn}.